-Motivated by the lack of a children’s museum or science center to serve the half million children in Northern Virginia, a group of community leaders founded the Children’s Science Center as a 501 (c)(3) non-profit organization over a decade ago.
+Motivated by the lack of a children’s museum or science center to serve the half million children in Northern Virginia, a group of community leaders founded the Children’s Museum of Northern Virginia as a 501 (c)(3) non-profit organization over a decade ago.
 Northern Virginia was the largest metropolitan region in the state, and nation, without a museum designed for and dedicated to children, but not for long.

 The women’s volunteer organization, Junior League of Northern Virginia, chose the museum as their signature project in 2006.
-The organization’s contributions were essential to the early success of the Center.
-They raised over $250,000 in funds and contributed thousands of volunteer hours to support the Center’s development.
+The organization’s contributions were essential to the early success of the museum.
+They raised over $250,000 in funds and contributed thousands of volunteer hours to support its development.

-Community feedback identified a need to build greater interest and aptitude in science, technology, engineering, and mathematics (STEM) subjects among regional students, who will become our future work force.
-Success in STEM subjects is the building block for future accomplishments, so the Center turned its focus to STEM learning and changed its name to the Children’s Science Center in 2008.
+Community feedback identified a need to build greater interest and aptitude in science, technology, engineering, and mathematics (STEM) subjects among regional students, to fuel our future workforce.
+The demand to meet this need was so strong that in 2008 the museum turned its focus to STEM learning and changed its name to the Children’s Science Center.

-Thanks to countless volunteers, dedicated leadership and generous donors, the Children’s Science Center is filling a gap in the Northern Virginia area and ensuring that all children have the opportunity to explore, create and be inspired by STEM.
+Thanks to countless volunteers, dedicated leadership, committed partners, and generous donors, the Children’s Science Center is ensuring that all of our region’s children, families, and educators have a place to explore, create and be inspired through hands-on learning in STEM.